What Are Place Partnerships?

 Evaluation of Place Partnerships work

 The National Evaluation and Learning Partnership (NELP) supports learning and evaluation of whole systems and place-based approaches.
-NELP has identified 10 key features necessary for addressing inequalities in place partnerships.
-To learn more, watch NELP’s video series detailing each condition and its key components.
+NELP has identified 10 key features or ‘conditions’ that may be necessary for place-based approaches to address inequalities.
+To learn more, watch NELP’s video series (in the Learning and Resources section) detailing each condition and its key components.

 How will the funding be used?